6 Things for Companies Commissioning Photography to Think About

-At this time of year many companies commission photography for their Annual Report, consider rebranding, want to update their website or refresh marketing material.
+At this time of year many companies are thinking about commissioning photography for their Annual Report, or are consider rebranding, or perhaps want to update their website or refresh marketing material.
 In these austere times there is a temptation to reign in, so here are a few do’s and don’ts and observations to consider –

 1. Choosing a Photographer